Succès du financement des appels d’offres

 Control: Patients in the control arm will receive standard care.
 SBTs will be directed by clinicians, using current best evidence.
 No EA assessments will be made and no EA reports will be generated.

 Outcomes: Our primary feasibility outcome will reflect our ability to recruit the desired population.
 Secondary feasibility outcomes will assess rates of (i) consent (for eligible patients approached), (ii) randomization, (iii) intervention adherence, (iv) crossovers (EA to standard care and standard care to EA), and (v) completeness of clinical outcomes collected.
 We will also assess the usefulness of the tool to MDs.
-The future primary outcome of a definitive trial is time to successful ventilatory liberation.
+The future primary outcome of a definitive trial is time to successful ventilatory liberation

 Timeline: With CIHR funding and ACT funding (to aid in offsetting the 23% CIHR budget cut), we expect to initiate the multicentre pilot trial in August 2023 and bring it to completion by September 2024 with recruitment of 1-2 patients/centre/month.